-- You release the button on the mobile app. - The maximum proximity of 6 meters between your phone and Model 3 is exceeded (if moving Model 3 to a destination away from you, you may need to follow the car to maintain this distance). - The driving path is blocked. - Model 3 has moved the maximum distance of 20 meters since the start of the Smart Summon session.
+- You release the button on the mobile app. - The maximum proximity of 20 feet (6 meters) between your phone and Model 3 is exceeded (if moving Model 3 to a destination away from you, you may need to follow the car to maintain this distance). - The driving path is blocked. - Model 3 has moved the maximum distance of 65 feet since the start of the Smart Summon session.